developerPercival/page-css-js-two/README.md

-//Creating a interactive website with css and javascript from scratch.
+Creating a interactive website with css and javascript from scratch.